Quansight/Quansight-website/README.md

 is not.

 Finally, Vercel has preview URLs and a preview environment.
-Preview URLs point to builds (or deployments) that were performed in a preview environment.
+Preview URLs point to deployments that were performed in a preview environment.

 It would be nice if all of these different uses of preview mapped cleanly to each other, but they do not.
 For example, you may be on a Vercel preview URL,